 A few days after arriving in Bologna, however, I discovered an incredible mine of new visual and textual documents related to Ferdinando Cospi and the custodian of his museum, Sebastiano Biavati.
 This unexpected archive triggered a series of historical and art historical hypotheses which are lending me to an autonomous book manuscript, entitled The Great Custodian.
-Bologna, Madrid, Europes, and the New Worlds of the XVIIth century.
+Sebastiano Biavati, Art-keeper of Another World.

 Biavati and Cospi became, in fact, two ‘windows’ into a much broader history of the seventeenth century.
-This history, which addresses simultaneously cultural, geopolitical and specifically artistic questions, positions the local intellectual life of the collector and the custodian of his museum, within a heterogeneous European panorama of political and artistic relationships—hence the term “Europes“ in the subtitle of the book— but also in the planetary scale of the artifacts —the “New Worlds“— looked after by Biavati.
+This history, which addresses simultaneously cultural, geopolitical and specifically artistic questions, positions the local intellectual life of the collector and the custodian of his museum, within a heterogeneous European panorama of political and artistic relationships, but also in the planetary scale of the artifacts looked after by Biavati.

 Last Updated 3 years ago